 Orthodontics is a field of dentistry that deals with corrections involving jaw and teeth alignment.
 There are several options for you to consider if you would like the “PERFECT SMILE”.

-Many factors can cause teeth to become crooked or jaws misaligned, including thumb-sucking or a traumatic injury and some conditions are inherited.
+Many factors can contribute to teeth to become crooked or jaws misaligned, including childhood thumb-sucking, mouth breathing or a traumatic injury, and some conditions are inherited.

-Often early problems are associated with breathing issues, such as snoring or mouth-breathing.
+Often early problems are associated with airway issues, such as snoring or mouth-breathing.
 Read more about kids breathing issues here.

-There are three main forms of orthodontic treatment:
+There are three main forms of adult orthodontic treatment:

 Because orthodontic appliances need to be adjusted every 6 to 12 weeks to ensure they continue to move the teeth into their correct position, this can create pressure on the teeth and jaws.
-This mild discomfort usually subsides following each adjustment.
+This can cause mild discomfort which usually subsides following each adjustment.